By Sam Park, 2017 Get It Back Campaign Intern

 The EITC provides up to about $6,660 for workers who earn low to moderate incomes.
 The EITC has tremendous impact beyond helping 25 million workers and families make ends meet.
 This incredible tax credit has been proven to have lasting benefits for working parents and their children.

 Here are four reasons why you should know about the EITC if you’re a working parent.

 1. It’s easy to claim the EITC

 If you’re filing your own tax return, fill out the Schedule EIC with your Form 1040.
 The easiest way to claim the EITC, however, is to go to an IRS-sponsored free tax site, where trained volunteers prepare your taxes and help you claim all the benefits you’re eligible for.
 You can enter your zip code here to find free tax prep in your area.

 This EITC Estimator can help you figure out how much your tax credit may be.

 2. It’s good for your kids

 In addition to providing relief from poverty, the EITC helps children succeed in multiple stages of life.
 Research shows that the EITC improves kids’ school performance, increases their chances of attending college, and correlates with higher earnings in adulthood.
-Children benefitting from the tax credit, which averages $3,000, improved their educational achievement by an equivalent of two extra months of school.
+Children benefitting from the tax credit, which averages $3,000 (in 2005 dollars), improved their educational achievement by an equivalent of two extra months of school.

 3. The EITC supports maternal and children’s health